top of page

 general instructions for a session:

-• i lie down on the floor, on the yoga matt. if this is uncomfortable i lie down on my bed, but on the floor i am more likely to stay awake, and i am more receptive to feeling the weight of my body
+• i lie down on the floor, on the yoga matt. here i am more likely to stay awake, and more receptive to feeling the weight of my body. if this is uncomfortable i lie down on a softer surface.

 • i lie on my back, feet hip-width apart, turned out to the sides; my arms are on either side of my body with the palms facing up (if comfortable)

-• as i follow the voice, with my eyes closed, it is perfectly ok if i fall asleep since bodies have the ability to receive information without being fully conscious - but i try to stay awake
+• as i follow the voice, with my eyes closed, it is perfectly ok if i fall asleep if it happens. there are always some parts of my body who will listen, no matter what state i am in. i gently try to stay awake where i can, though.

 • i do not influence my breathing, but observe the breaths